http4k/http4k/src/docs/guide/tutorials/serverless_http_with_aws_lambda/index.md

 - (line 30) - the name of the input ZIP file - ensure this is correct from the last step.
 - (line 70) - the `publishedUrl` - this latter value in used by Pulumi to bind the URL of our Lambda to once it has been deployed and will be displayed upon deployment.

-#### Step 5
+#### Step 6
-Deploy your ZIP file to AWS with `pulumi up --stack dev`.
+Deploy your ZIP file to AWS with `pulumi up --stack dev --yes`.
 Pulumi will churn for a bit and all being well will display the URL at the end of the process.

 #### Step 6
 You can now call your deployed lambda with `curl https://{publishedUrl}/echo/helloHttp4k`.
 You should see `helloHttp4k` in the response body.